omarclzd/f1-tracker/README.md

 Set routes to get all drivers, create new team, add and remove driver, and delete team.
 Create request function to pull teams/drivers info from API

-Set routes to get post put and delete
+Set routes to get post put and delete.
-Set route to get index
+Set route to get index.
-Set route to get new
+Set route to get new.
-Set route to post new to index
+Set route to post new to index.
-Set route to get show
+Set route to get show.

-Set controller to render index
+Set controller to render index.
-Set controller to render new
+Set controller to render new.
-Set controller to post new to index
+Set controller to post new to index.
-Set controller to get show
+Set controller to get show.
-Set controller to create post
+Set controller to create post.
-Set controller to render request from api
+Set controller to render request from api.

-Set route to delete selected id
+Set route to delete selected id.
-Set controller to delete selected id
+Set controller to delete selected id.

-Set route to get to edit view
+Set route to get to edit view.
-Create edit view
+Create edit view.
-Set controller to get to edit view
+Set controller to get to edit view.
-Set route to put update on id
+Set route to put update on id.